 Best time to track mountain gorillas in Bwindi.

-Tracking gorillas in Bwindi can be done anytime of the year but most tourists prefer visiting from June to September and from December to February.
+Gorilla Trekking Experience in Uganda can be done anytime of the year but most tourists prefer visiting from June to September and from December to February.
 Tourists who track mountain gorillas in the low seasons benefit from discounted Uganda gorilla tracking permits.
 In Uganda, each gorilla permit goes for USD 600 during high seasons and they can go for USD 450 during low seasons.
 Gorilla permits are a requirement for one to be able to track mountain gorillas and acquiring these permits is best done through your tour operator in Uganda or through Uganda Wildlife Authority.

 The major tour activity in Bwindi is Gorilla tracking and a maximum of 8 people can track a particular gorilla group per day.
 Other tour activities include; bird watching, guided forest walks, Batwa cultural experience among others.